Raw Dataset Requests

 Additionally, errors in reporting can mimic errors in identification.
 Participants may intend to report one species but enter their information for the wrong species.
 The evolution of the data-entry process has created designs for paper forms and web pages that minimize the likelihood of such errors.
 Nevertheless, such errors are possible.

-While we know that errors exist in the data, our experience based on handling and use of these data lead us to believe that such errors are generally minimal, and that biologically real patterns will emerge from analysis of these data.
+While we know that errors exist in the data, our experience based on handling and use of these data lead us to believe that such errors are generally minimal and that biologically real patterns will emerge from analysis of these data.
 All large data sets contain errors.
-We strive to minimize such errors, but nevertheless advise anyone analyzing these data to handle, analyze and interpret these data with the understanding that these data are not perfect.
+We strive to minimize such errors, but nevertheless advise anyone analyzing these data to handle, analyze, and interpret these data with the understanding that these data are not perfect.

 As with any monitoring data, a recorded observation is a function of both the biological event (number of species actually present) and the observation process (probability that an individual, when present, will be observed).
 Detection probabilities can be formally estimated with FeederWatch data (see Zuckerberg et al. 2011 paper in list of FeederWatch publications).
-When this cannot be done, we strongly suggest that analysts minimally include predictors of the observation process, the effort expended by participants (number of half-days and/or number of hours of observation), as predictors in their statistical models, in order to describe increasing probabilities of observing birds with increasing time spent in making observations.
+When formal estimation cannot be done, we strongly suggest that analysts minimally include predictors of the observation process, the effort expended by participants (number of half-days and/or number of hours of observation), as predictors in their statistical models, in order to describe increasing probabilities of observing birds with increasing time spent in making observations.

 Our unique dataset is completely dependent on the efforts of our network of volunteer participants.
 We ask that all data analysts give credit to the thousands of participants who have made FeederWatch possible, as well as to Bird Studies Canada and the Cornell Lab of Ornithology for developing and managing the program.

-Consulting with Cornell or BSC Staff:
+Consulting with CLO or BSC staff

-Analyzing large data sets is complicated, and requires skill in both conducting the analyses themselves but also in manipulating the data into the appropriate form for analysis.
+Analyzing large data sets is complicated and requires skill in both conducting the analyses themselves but also in manipulating the data into the appropriate form for analysis.
 These data are best analyzed in collaboration or consultation with CLO or BSC research staff who have experience working with FeederWatch data.
 Please note that our resources are limited, so the responsiveness and extent of support may be constrained.
 We will do our best to meet all requests as time and resources permit.
 We will concentrate our efforts on answering questions about the general processes of analyzing data from FeederWatch rather than the mechanics of using specific software to work through this process.
 Suggested contacts include:

 Wesley Hochachka, Senior Research Associate, Cornell Lab of Ornithology: wmh6 at cornell.edu